Part 1 – A Process Summary

 This is a four‐part series on just what it takes to obtain a business loan and understanding the process you might face in running your business with someone else’s money.

 Today many businesses are experiencing growth opportunities and need capital to finance growth.
 So, what do you have to do to get a banker to loan you money for that growth?

 Let’s start by understanding how banks operate.
-Many newspaper articles state that low interest rates are driving banks to make more loans to keep their earnings up.
+Many recent articles state that low interest rates are driving banks to make more loans to keep their earnings up.
 This is only partially true because banks are still highly regulated and there are multiple regulators that have a lot to say about bank lending policies.

 Five Key Steps